-Rizo v.
-Fresno County Office of Education
+(Formerly Rizo v.
+Fresno County Office of Education)

 Pay equity is a matter of simple fairness.
-Yet in 2014, women who worked full time were paid on average just 79 cents for every dollar paid to men.
-When the gender pay gap is broken down across different populations, the numbers become even more stark.
-Rizo v.
-Fresno County Office of Education highlights a significant underlying factor that contributes to the wage gap: employers’ practice of relying on an employee’s prior salary history to set new salary levels.
+Yet in 2016 women who worked full time were paid just 80 cents for every dollar paid to men.
+When the gender pay gap is broken down across different populations, the numbers can become even more stark.
+This case highlights a significant underlying factor that contributes to the pay gap: employers’ practice of relying on an employee’s salary history to set new salary levels.

 The Story behind the Rizo Case

-Aileen Rizo works as a math consultant for the Fresno County Office of Education (FCOE) in Fresno, California, training instructors in new ways of teaching math.
+Aileen Rizo worked as a math consultant for the Fresno County Office of Education (FCOE) in Fresno, California, training instructors in new ways of teaching math.
 Rizo was hired by the FCOE in 2009 after earning a master’s degree and teaching for 13 years.
 She and her family moved from Arizona to California for her new position.

 Why Rizo Matters